jsong73/atp/README.md

 ### Image Uploads
 • Upload the attendance roster image.
 • Upload the Zoom participants list image.
-• After both images have been uploaded the last names of each list will populate on the page.

 ### Initiate Comparison
 • Click the "Compare" button to start the automated attendance comparison.